7 Stages Of Business Growth: SME Edition

 After the ‘established stage,’ also known as the maturity stage, a company can try to reach new markets.
 This is an exciting period for any organization seeking to attract new customers and distribution channels.

-- Focus: Add new goods or services to existing markets or branch out into new ones and appeal to a broader range of consumers.
+• Solution: Add new goods or services to existing markets or branch out into new ones and appeal to a broader range of consumers.

 Decline Stage

 Economic, social, and market developments may hurt sales and profits.
 As a result, many small companies might not even survive this stage.
 The question is, how long can a company sustain negative cash flow?

-Businesses in the decline stage of the lifecycle are fighting declining sales, profits, and negative cash flow.
+• Key problem: Businesses in the decline stage of the lifecycle are fighting declining sales, profits, and negative cash flow.
 They are basically shutting down.
 If it’s time to move on to the final lifecycle phase—exit.

-- Reduce expenditures, and look for methods to maintain cash flow in the declining stage.
+• Solution: Investigate new business ideas and possibilities.
+Reduce expenditures and look for methods to maintain cash flow in the declining stage.

-- Suppliers, clients, and property owners are examples of money sources.
+• Sources of financing: Suppliers, clients, and property owners are examples of money sources.

 Exit Stage

 It’s an excellent chance for your business to profit from the investment and years of hard labor.
-They can do this by selling the company to a more prominent company and making a good profit!
+You can do this by selling the company to a more prominent company and making a good profit!

 The lifecycle of a business may not progress in chronological order.
 For example, some firms will rapidly go from start-up to exit, while others will choose to avoid growth and remain in the current stage.